 Chasen is an investment holding company.
-Its Group businesses now extend further up the supply chain to include third party logistics, technical and engineering services in Singapore, Malaysia, the People's Republic of China, Vietnam, Thailand, and USA.
-The Group diversified revenue sources cover industries such as wafer fabrication, TFT display panel production, semi-conductor, chip testing and assembly, solar panel assembly, consumer electronics, telecommunications, marine, ordnance and construction sectors in the following business segments:
+Its Group businesses now extend further up the supply chain to include third party logistics, technical and engineering services in Singapore, Malaysia, Thailand, Vietnam, the People's Republic of China, and USA.
+The Group's diversified revenue sources cover industries such as wafer fabrication, TFT display panel production, semi-conductor, chip testing and assembly, solar panel assembly, consumer electronics, telecommunications, marine, ordnance and construction sectors in the following business segments:

-Specialist Relocation Solutions - providing specialist manpower equipped with specialized material handling tools, equipment and vehicles to relocate the machinery and equipment of our customers within their premises, from one location to another location within a country, or from one country to another.
+Specialist Relocation - providing specialist manpower equipped with specialized material handling tools, equipment and vehicles to relocate the machinery and equipment of our customers within their premises, from one location to another location within a country, or from one country to another.
 The Chasen Group acts as a strategic partner to its customers in the management of their global relocation needs through projects or maintenance contracts.
 The Group is equipped to handle very sensitive machinery and equipment in cleanroom and "raised floor" environment.

-Third Party Logistics - including packing, packaging, trucking, distribution, freight forwarding, warehousing and related services.
+Third Party Logistics - including packing, packaging, trucking, distribution, freight forwarding, non-bonded and bonded warehousing (with in-house Customs clearance), cargo management and last mile services.
 We pack machinery and equipment to Original Equipment Manufacturer ("OEM") specifications utilizing specialized packaging material before they are transported to their new locations.
-Our cross-border trucking services are capable of delivering goods from Singapore through Peninsular Malaysia into Thailand, Myanmar and across Indo-China, Vietnam and into China.
-Most of our warehouses are air conditioned and humidity controlled, with floor level space for heavy equipment/machinery or racked for palletized goods storage.
+Our seamless cross-border trucking services are capable of delivering goods from Singapore through Peninsular Malaysia into Thailand, Myanmar and across Indo-China, Vietnam and into the People's Republic of China.
+Recently, Europe was added to this cross-border route.
+A multi-modal freight service using road and rail for the ASEAN-PRC sector has been added to our service portfolio.
+Most of our warehouses are air-conditioned and humidity-controlled, with floor load built for heavy equipment/machinery or racked for palletized goods storage.

-Technical & Engineering - covering design, fabrication and installation of steel structures, mechanical and electrical installations including hook-up for production facilities, parts refurbishment, engineering and spares support, facilities management, scaffolding equipment and services, contract manufacturing, water treatment and process engineering services.
+Technical & Engineering - covering design, fabrication and installation of steel structures, mechanical and electrical installations including hook-up for production facilities, parts refurbishment, engineering and spares support, facilities management and maintenance, contract manufacturing, process engineering services, 4G & 5G telecommunications, ordnance, solar panel installation, scaffolding equipment and services and construction activities.